osu-msban-ai/Deep-Learning-Course-Files/README.md

-# course-files

 All files related to the course will be here.
+This includes notebooks and docker setup files.